gurmehakbakshii/E-commerce-sql-analytics/README.md

 ## Dataset

 The project uses an event-level e-commerce dataset containing customer interactions.
-user_id:	Unique identifier for each user
+- user_id:	Unique identifier for each user
-event_id:	Unique identifier for each event
+- event_id:	Unique identifier for each event
-event_date:	Date and time of the customer event
+- event_date:	Date and time of the customer event
-event_type:	Type of customer interaction
+- event_type:	Type of customer interaction
-product_id:	Product associated with the event
+- product_id:	Product associated with the event
-traffic_source:	Source through which the customer arrived
+- traffic_source:	Source through which the customer arrived
-amount:	Transaction amount associated with purchases
+- amount:	Transaction amount associated with purchases

 ## Analysis Performed
 1. Customer Funnel Analysis

 Analyzed the number of distinct users progressing through each stage of the e-commerce funnel:

-Page Views
+Page Views,
-Add to Cart
+Add to Cart,
-Checkout Start
+Checkout Start,
-Payment Info
+Payment Info,
 Purchases

 This analysis helps identify where users drop off before completing a purchase.